espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cleansing Light.md

 * * *

 A burst of light from your horn cleanses your allies of ailments and sends your foes reeling.
 You and all allies in a 20 foot emanation benefit from a 4th-level _[[Restoration]]_ spell.
-All enemies within the emanation are [[Dazzled]] until the end of your next turn.
+All enemies within the emanation are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the end of your next turn.